 When colours were used at first, it seemed natural to use an unfiltered light (i.e. white) to indicate an uninhibited aspect (i.e., clear), and to use a light filtered by a tinted glass to indicate aspects like caution, slow, or stop.

-The first signal lanterns were illuminated by petroleum lamps which emitted a yellowish light, so yellow and white would not have been easy to distinguish, and anyway glassmakers were not able to make suitable yellow glass, but red and green were possible.
+The first signal lanterns were illuminated by paraffin lamps which emitted a yellowish light, so yellow and white would not have been easy to distinguish, and anyway glassmakers were not able to make suitable yellow glass, but red and green were possible.

 So the first colours and their meaning was: